-In addition to relative investor concentration, the other element determining profit weights in (3) $\kappa{fg} = \cos(\beta_f, \beta_g) \sqrt{\frac{IHHI_g}{IHHI_f}}$ is $\cos(\beta_f, \beta_g)$.18 Cosine similarity is an L_2 measure, and measures how similar the investor positions in firm f are to those in in firm g.
-For long-only portfolios it ranges from [0, 1] and is maximized when the vector of investor shares in firm fcan be expressed as a scalar multiple of the investor positions in firm g.
-This can arise if all of the investors agree on all of the portfolio weights for their investments but have differently sized portfolios.19 To be explicit we can write:
+In addition to relative investor concentration, the other element determining profit weights in (3).22 Cosine similarity is an L_2 measure, and measures how similar the investors' positions in firm f are to those in in firm g.
+For long-only portfolios it ranges from [0,1] and is maximized when the vector of investor shares in firm f can be expressed as a scalar multiple of the investor positions in firm g.
+This can arise if all of the investors agree on all of the portfolio weights for their investments but have differently sized portfolios.23 To be explicit we can write: